 Business Manager, Christopher Hofland

 Chris manages most of the financial matters for the department, including employment contracts and payroll.
 He also handles classroom assignments for courses and assists the Associate Chair for Undergraduate Studies in organizing the teaching schedule.
-Kathy is the appropriate first contact for graduate students with questions related to travel reimbursement, but most other questions should be directed to one of the other two staff members listed below.
+Chris is the appropriate first contact for graduate students with questions related to travel reimbursement, but most other issues should be directed to one of the other two staff members listed below.

 Program Associate for Graduate Studies, Suri M. Pourmodheji

 Alex manages the details of all aspects of graduate study, from student records to the admissions process.
 When you can’t find the answer to your question in the Graduate Handbook, Alex should be your first point of contact.
 Her responsibilities include: monitoring students’ progress to degree, managing admissions, preparing contracts for teaching assistants, and collecting student proposals for consideration by GPC.
 When in doubt, ask Alex first.
 She routinely helps graduate students with forms and paperwork, enrollment permissions, reserving rooms for preliminary exams or dissertation defenses, PAWS, requests for exception, and questions about general or Graduate School policies and requirements.

 Program Associate for Composition, Brooke Barker